David Peralta Player Props: Dodgers vs. Diamondbacks

-David Peralta and the Los Angeles Dodgers open the season versus Zac Gallen and the Arizona Diamondbacks March 30 at 10:10 PM ET.
+After going 2-for-4 with an RBI in his most recent game, David Peralta and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will start Merrill Kelly) at 10:10 PM ET on Friday.

+He had two hits (going 2-for-4 with an RBI) in his last game against the Diamondbacks.

 David Peralta Game Info & Props vs. the Diamondbacks